tremor-rs/tremor-www/docs/language/pipelines.md

 The current implementation of `select` allows [set-based](#SetBasedGroup) and [each-based](#EachBasedGroup) grouping.
 These can be composed concatenatively.
 However `cube` and `rollup` based grouping dimensions are not currently supported.

+Using the `group by` clause in [Select] queries without a window will not aggregate any events but simply execute the [Target expression](#target-expression) with the current event and emit immediately.
+The special [`group` path](./expressions.md#reserved-paths) will be available.

-In windowed queries any event related data can only be referenced in those two cases:
+In windowed queries any event related data (`event`, `$`, ...) can only be referenced in those two cases:

 * it is used as an argument to an aggregate function
 * it is used as expression in the `group by` clause